 On Manhattan’s West Side, a neighborhood rises.
 Built from the ground up, Hudson Yards is a triumph of culture, commerce and cuisine; a technological marvel that pairs style with sustainability; a convergence of parks and public space.

 In this new heart of New York, people come together to work, live and play – to enjoy chef-driven restaurants or shop the world’s iconic brands – where experts and icons collaborate on the defining work of their lives, driving Hudson Yards boldly into the future.

-The Shed will be a new center for artistic invention in New York.
+The Shed will be the first arts center designed to commission, produce, and present all types of performing arts, visual arts, and popular culture..
 Opening Spring 2019, the building’s most notable design feature is a telescoping outer shell that deploys over the plaza adjoining the building to provide a 120-foot-high, temperature-controlled hall.
 The Shed can work in many configurations, welcoming multiple events simultaneously.Learn More

 Vessel, the centerpiece of the Public Square and Gardens, created by Thomas Heatherwick and Heatherwick Studio, is a new kind of public landmark.
 Comprised of 154 interconnecting flights of stairs and 80 landings, Vessel will lift visitors up, offering a multitude of ways to engage with and experience Hudson Yards.Learn More

 Neiman Marcus chose Hudson Yards for its New York City debut.
-Tory Burch, Zara, Coach, Stuart Weitzman, H&M and Watches of Switzerland will join when retail opens in 2018.
+Tory Burch, Zara, Coach, Stuart Weitzman, H&M and Watches of Switzerland will join when retail opens.

 Ultimately nearly 100 luxury and specialty stores and unique restaurants will fill almost 1,000,000 square feet of astonishing, vertical space at Hudson Yards.